Chaste/Chaste.github.io/site/content/docs/chaste-guides/cmake-first-run.md

 Good luck!

 ## See also
-chaste-guides/CmakeBuildGuide for a list of all available cmake configuration options - how to do optimised builds, parallel builds, run memory testing etc. etc.
+[CMake Build Guide](/docs/chaste-guides/cmake-build-guide) for a list of all available cmake configuration options - how to do optimised builds, parallel builds, run memory testing etc.